Shdevsir/Shdevsir/README.md

 ## Hello ladies and gentelmen👋
-## My name is Stanislav and i python developer :sunglasses:
+## My name is Stanislav and I'm python developer:sunglasses:

 ### Shortly about myself:
-* The lazy athlete is me
+* The lazy athlete is me:muscle:
-* I'm learning backend development
+* I'm learning backend development:man_technologist:
-* Also, I'm learning English
+* Also, I'm learning English:gb:
-* I like to walk a lot
+* I like to walk a lot:walking_man:
-* Spanish is also about me
+* Spanish is also about me:es:

 ### Tech Stack:
 * Python 3